 - Community adjustment and investment (CAIP) area

 At the time of the advance, or at the end of 12 months as applicable, the member must provide the Bank information to qualify loans for the advance.
-Information collected to qualify a commercial loan for CIA includes:
+Information collected to qualify a Commercial Lending Advance includes:

 - Borrower name